brevzin/cpp_proposals/ranges_pipes/ranges-pipes.md

 toc: true
 ---

+# Introduction

+When we presented the C++23 Ranges Plan [@P2214R0] to LEWG, one of the arguments we made was that the top priority item on the list was the ability to eagerly collect a range into a type (`ranges::to` [@P1206R3]).
+During the telecon discussing that paper, Walter Brown made an excellent observation: if we gave users the tools to write their own range adaptors that would properly inter-operate with standard library adaptors (as well as other users' adaptors), then it becomes less important to provide more adaptors in the standard library.

+The goal of this paper is provide that functionality: provide a standard customization mechanism for range adaptors, so that everybody can write their own adaptors.

+# Implementation Experience

+To start with, there have been several implementations of the range adaptor design, that are all a little bit different.
+It is worth going through them all to compare how they solved the problem.

 ## NanoRange

 In Tristan Brindle's [@NanoRange], we have the following approach.
 NanoRange uses the acronyms `raco` for **R**ange **A**daptor **C**losure **O**bject and `rao` for **R**ange **A**daptor **O**bject (both defined in [range.adaptor.object]{.sref}).